Overview

 Save Model

-Tap on a slot to save a model (note: this doesn’t save the voice space).
+Tap on a slot to save a model and current voice space,

 Load Model